 i.
 “The dried up river bed was to have many trenches (Hebrew ‘trenches trenches’) dug to retain the flash flood.”
 (Wiseman)

 ii.
-When the kings returned from their visit to Elijah and told their commanders to have the men dig ditches, it must have been hard to hear.
+When the kings returned from their visit to Elisha and told their commanders to have the men dig ditches, it must have been hard to hear.
 Thirsty, near-dead men in the middle of the desert don’t look forward to the hard work of digging ditches in dry ground.
 Yet this work was essential.

 iii.
 This demonstrates the principle that God wants us to prepare for the blessing He wants to bring.
 Listening to Him, we are to anticipate His working and to get ready for it.